Written on 8 October 2017; published on 3 November 2017; revised … new text is in green font

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-social issues, homelessness, San Fernando Valley, neighborhood watch, nextdoor, alternative housing,
+social issues, homelessness, San Fernando Valley, neighborhood watch, alternative housing, Los Angeles, calls to action, politics,